dakkmaddy/GreyNoise_Quadrants/README.md

 # GreyNoise Quadrants
-1: Requires your GREYNOISE_API_KEY as an environmental variable.
+1: Requires your GREYNOISE_API_KEY as an environmental variable.\n
 2: This script looks for another file /tmp/greytargets.txt, which should be a list of IP addresses, one per line.
 3: Once the IP is validated as "noise", other statistics are pulled from the API.
 4: The statistics are put through simple math equations and a value of greyFocus and greyTime are calculated for each IP